patriciogonzalezvivo/thebookofshaders/12/README.md

 ![](cell-02.png)

-Now, we can predict the position of the points on each one of the neightbors in our double ```for``` loop by adding the neighboor tile offset to the current tile coordinate.
+Now, we can predict the position of the points on each one of the neighbors in our double ```for``` loop by adding the neighbor tile offset to the current tile coordinate.

 ```glsl
         ...